 Right Turn on Red

-Not allowed at red lights.
+Not allowed at red lights

 School Buses

-No special school bus rules.
+No special school bus rules

 Highway Passing

-Pass on the left; slower traffic keeps right.
+Pass on the left, slower traffic keeps right

-Similar, but passing on the right is sometimes allowed.
+Similar, but passing on the right is sometimes allowed

 Blood Alcohol Limit

-0.08% BAC (varies by province).
+0.08% BAC (varies by province)

-0.05% BAC (much stricter).
+0.05% BAC (much stricter)

 Mobile Phone Use

-Hands-free only in most provinces.
+Hands-free only in most states

-Hands-free only.
+Hands-free only

 Seatbelt Laws

-Mandatory for all occupants.
+Mandatory for all occupants in most states

-Mandatory for all occupants.
+Mandatory for all occupants

 Parking Rules

-Park in direction of traffic; colored curbs have meanings.
+Park in direction of traffic; colored curbs have meanings

-Can park against traffic on one-way streets.
+Can park against traffic on one-way streets